UBC-MDS/Financial-Calculations-Package-Group-3/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

+## Contributors

+The following package was created by the following contributors: Alan Powichrowski, Chris Gao, Nicole T., Rafe Chang.

 ## License

 `financial_analyzer` was created by Nicole Tu, Rafe Chang, Alan PowPowichrowski, Chris Gao.
 It is licensed under the terms of the MIT license.